mashemat/mashemat.github.io/_pages/about.md

 title: "About"
 ---

-I am Masoud Hemmatpour, a researcher in computer science.
-I received the M.S. degree in Computer and Communication Network Engineering and the Ph.D. degree in Control and Computer Engineering both from [Politecnico di Torino](https://www.polito.it/), Italy, in 2015, and 2019, respectively.
-Currently, I am research associate  in [Arctic University of Norway (UiT)](https://uit.no/startsida).
-My recent work focuses on integrating AI into various hardware platforms, including programmable network devices and tiny devices.
-I leverage emerging hardware technologies in my research to optimize memory access, enhance performance, and improve energy efficiency.
+I am **Masoud Hemmatpour**, a researcher/engineer in computer science.
+I received my **M.S. degree in Computer and Communication Network Engineering** and my **Ph.D. degree in Control and Computer Engineering** from the [Politecnico di Torino](https://www.polito.it/), Italy, in **2015** and **2019**, respectively.
+I am currently a **Research Associate** at the [Arctic University of Norway (UiT)](https://uit.no/startsida).

+My research focuses on **integrating artificial intelligence into hardware systems**, including **programmable network devices** and **resource-constrained (tiny) devices**.
+I leverage emerging hardware technologies to **optimize memory access**, **improve performance**, and **enhance energy efficiency**, with the goal of enabling intelligent systems across the computing continuum—from cloud and network infrastructures to edge and low-power devices.
 You can find my full CV [here](/assets/resume.pdf).

-I am deeply interested in exploring research institutes worldwide, as I believe that visiting different institutes will not only broaden my perspective on academic opportunities but also immerse me in diverse cultures and environments.
-I have had the opportunity to visit several institutes, including École Polytechnique Fédérale de Lausanne (EPFL), Purdue University, University of California Davis, Stanford, ETH Zurich, Berkeley, UCLA, and Oxford.
+I am strongly motivated by **international research collaboration** and continuously seek opportunities to engage with research institutes worldwide.
+Visiting different institutes allows me to broaden my academic perspective while gaining exposure to diverse cultures and research environments.
+I have had the opportunity to visit and collaborate with several institutions, including **École Polytechnique Fédérale de Lausanne (EPFL)**, **Purdue University**, **University of California, Davis**, **Stanford University**, **ETH Zurich**, **UC Berkeley**, **UCLA**, and **Oxford University**.

-Apart from my research, one of my biggest passions is traveling.
-Exploring new places allows me to connect with diverse cultures and gain insights into the unique traditions and perspectives of people worldwide.
-Each trip is a chance to broaden my horizons and deepen my appreciation for global diversity.
-For a glimpse into my adventures and the amazing destinations I visit, be sure to check out my [Instagram](https://www.instagram.com/travel_world_wide_wise/) page, where I share photos and stories from my travels.
+Beyond research, one of my greatest passions is **traveling**.
+Exploring new places allows me to connect with diverse cultures and gain insights into different traditions and ways of thinking.
+Each journey broadens my horizons and deepens my appreciation for global diversity.
+You can follow my travels and adventures on my [Instagram](https://www.instagram.com/travel_world_wide_wise/) page, where I share photos and stories from around the world.